elmexdechileen/batch-processor/README.md

 during the day since I think XKCD is an American.
 This dags waits for the data to be present, loads the data and afterwards runs `dbt test` and `dbt run` to make sure the data is made available in the DWH.

+### Initial run
+For the initial run it's important to run the `daily` DAG first and afterwards the `batch`.
+This way all the schema's and cross dependencies are created correctly.

+Username and password for Airflow is admin, admin.

 ## ER diagram
 The entity relationship diagram is fairly simple.
 We are using a fairly standard dimensional model and not much